Adalimumab is used to treat various inflammatory diseases such as:

 as Adalimumab may not be suitable for you.

 Alert your doctor if you have been recently vaccinated.
 You must avoid any vaccinations without consulting with your doctor.

 Inform your doctor if you have the following conditions:

-- active or any history of an infection
+- current or history of cancer

 Let your doctor know if you are pregnant or breastfeeding.

 Be sure to check with your doctor or pharmacist before giving this medicine to a child or the elderly.
 Children and elderly people may be more sensitive to the side effects.

 Inform your doctor if you have resided in or travelled to areas with endemic cases of TB or fungal infections.

 Notify your doctor if you are a heavy smoker.

 If you are going to have an operation, including minor surgery and dental work, inform your doctor or dentist that you are using Adalimumab.